Adriankv1/Keys-Calendar/README.md

 ## Tech Stack

 ### Frontend
+- React
+- React Query
-- React 18
+- React Router
 - TypeScript
 - Vite
-- React Query
-- React Router

 ### Backend
-- Node.js
-- Supabase
+- Supabase API connection

 ### How to use
 - Login with the credentials "Quentiam" and pass "Push"